davlyy/davlyy/README.md

 - 👋 Hi, I’m @davlyy
-- 👀 I’m interested in ...Java
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...Java
 - 📫 How to reach me ...Java@de